-Intratumoral expression heterogeneity in AML.
+Intratumoral expression heterogeneity.
 Virtually all tumors are genetically heterogeneous, containing subclonal populations of cells that are defined by distinct mutations.
 Subclones can have unique phenotypes that influence tumor evolution and disease progression, but these phenotypes are difficult to characterize, because it is often impossible to purify individual subclones.
 Using single-cell RNA-sequencing, however, it is possible to assay gene expression in every cell in every subclone without physically purifying the subclones.
 By combining this data with whole genome sequence data obtained from paired tumor/normal samples, we hope to better understand the biological differences among subclones.

 Tumor evolution.
 We are studying the biological basis of relapse – and its relationship to intratumoral expression heterogeneity — by combining scRNA-seq and whole genome sequencing of tumor samples obtained at presentation and relapse.